MicrosoftDocs/bot-docs/articles/v4sdk/bot-builder-concept-adaptive-dialog-interruptions.md

 ### The allow interruptions property

 _Allow interruptions_ is a property of the _input dialog_ class, which all inputs derive from, so it is available when [Asking for user input in adaptive dialogs][inputs].
-The _allow interruptions_ property takes a _Boolean expression_, which can be either a boolean (_true/false_) or an [adaptive expression][adaptive-expressions] which resolves to a Boolean.
+The _allow interruptions_ property takes a _Boolean expression_, which can be either a Boolean value (_true/false_) or an [adaptive expression][adaptive-expressions] which resolves to a Boolean.

 The _allow interruptions_ property is defined when you create your [inputs][inputs] and defaults to true.
 Some examples: